reserve-protocol/protocol/docs/collateral.md

    Good for: tokens without obvious revenue mechanisms on their own
 3. [Revenue Hiding](#revenue-hiding)
    Good for: tokens that _almost_ have a nondecreasing exchange rate but not quite
+   Update: Most of our collateral now have revenue hiding by default.
+See [AppreciatingFiatCollateral.sol](../contracts/plugins/AppreciatingFiatCollateral.sol)

 In general these approaches can be combined, though we don't recommend it!